ibm-cloud-docs/data-virtualization/admin_overview.md

 # Administration
 {: #admin}

-You can manage security, endpoints, users, and access in {{site.data.keyword.dv_short}}.
+You can manage users, access to virtual objects, security, endpoints, and security in {{site.data.keyword.dv_short}}.
 {: shortdesc}

 To learn more, see these resources: